13 Solving the model

 "LU" Standard LU decomposition.
 The most robust and potentially slowest for large models. n_tasks must be 1L.
 Works with both static and dynamic models

 "NDBBD" Nested doubly bordered block diagonal.
-Parallel solution method for large intertemporal models with many timesteps
+Parallel solution method for large intertemporal models with many timesteps only

 13.5 Solution methods